 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Pool.

-The Pool's greatest concentration of credit risk is in bonds and debt securities such as Canada Treasury Bills.
-The fair value of debt securities includes consideration of the credit worthiness of the debt issuer.
-The carrying amount of investments represents the maximum credit risk exposure as at December 31, 2017 and 2016.
+As at December 31, 2017 and 2016, the Pool had no significant investments in debt instruments and/or derivatives.